 The IT resources required to meet these demands are forcing organizations to be more creative and analytic about data center capacity planning.
 Data center managers need to make smarter decisions about how they operate their facilities, whether these be traditional enterprise data centers, colocation data centers, edge deployments, private/public clouds, or a hybrid environment of these different options.

 However, making data-driven decisions is difficult when you have multiple teams managing various aspects of your data center with their own systems.
 That’s where integrating disparate data center management systems can make a difference.
-Let’s explore some of the considerations data center managers may have when integrating Data Center Infrastructure Management (DCIM) and a configuration management database (CMDB).
+Let’s explore some of the considerations data center managers may have when integrating Data Center Infrastructure Management (DCIM) software (also known as a Data Center CMDB) and a configuration management database (CMDB).

 What Is the Difference Between DCIM Software and CMDBs?